 We have been able to help many of our Beverly Hills patients get melasma under control.
-Whenever we treat melasma, we first discuss the importance of preventing further spots from appearing as well as preventing existing melanoma from getting darker.
+Whenever we treat melasma, we first discuss the importance of preventing further spots from appearing as well as preventing existing melasma from getting darker.
 We’ll work with you to identify triggers and recommend strategies for avoiding them.
-We will then discuss a combination of our proprietary skin care combination and laser treatments to then gradually and effectively make the melanoma improve.
-Our team of doctors and nurses understand that melanoma is difficult and that you have likely been disappointed by promises in the past; however, we also know that with the right process and treatments a very beautiful result is possible.
+We will then discuss a combination of our proprietary skin care combination and laser treatments to then gradually and effectively make the melasma improve.
+Our team of doctors and nurses understand that melasma is difficult and that you have likely been disappointed by promises in the past; however, we also know that with the right process and treatments a very beautiful result is possible.

 Using fractional non-ablative laser technology, we can treat large areas of the face to fade brown spots and restore even pigmentation.
 We can also use the laser to spot treat problem areas without treating the entire face.